IWMB Team Confiscates 40kg Illegally Hunted Fish At Rawal Lake - UrduPoint

 IWMB Team Confiscates 40kg Illegally Hunted Fish At Rawal Lake

-Islamabad Wildlife Management Board (IWMB) has confiscated around 40 kilogram of illegally hunted fish at the Rawal Lake along with important equipment used within the area falling under Margalla Hills National Park (MHNP)

-ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Mar, 2021 ) :Islamabad Wildlife Management board (IWMB) has confiscated around 40 kilogram of illegally hunted fish at the Rawal Lake along with important equipment used within the area falling under Margalla Hills National Park (MHNP).
+ISLAMABAD, (UrduPoint / Pakistan Point News - 28th Mar, 2021 ) :Islamabad Wildlife Management board (IWMB) has confiscated around 40 kilogrammes of illegally hunted fish at the Rawal Lake along with important equipment used within the area falling under Margalla Hills National Park (MHNP).

 A senior official of IWMB told APP that the raid and hunting team conducted a successful operation against illegal fish hunters near Rawal Lake within the MHNP area.